Learning Contextually-Adaptive Rewards via Calibrated Features: Background

 \para{Learning from Human Input.} Recent advances in robot learning from human input primarily revolve around two paradigms: Inverse Reinforcement Learning (IRL) \cite{ng2000algorithms} and Behavior Cloning (BC).
-BC directly learns a policy by mapping expert behavior to actions conditioned on the current state, making it susceptible to distribution shift.
-In contrast, IRL infers an underlying reward function that explains observed behavior and generalizes to new states.
+BC learns a state-conditioned policy from expert actions, making it vulnerable to distribution shift, whereas IRL infers a reward function that explains observed behavior and generalizes to new states.
 Various forms of human input for IRL have been explored, including demonstrations \cite{abbeel2004apprenticeship, ziebart2008maximum}, preferences \cite{christiano2017deep, sadigh2017active}, and corrections \cite{bajcsy2017learning, jain2015learning}.
 Beyond reward inference, prior work has also investigated representation learning from human input.
-Recent methods have aimed to learn transferrable reward representations, either implicitly learning encodings \cite{bobu2023sirl} or explicitly learning reward features \cite{bobu2022inducing}, though both without modeling contextual influences.
-Other recent work has explored using human input to learn safety constraints in the form of control barrier functions to specify unsafe robot behaviors (e.g., limiting a cup’s tilt angle) \cite{yang2024enhancing}.
-Our work is complementary to this work.
-Instead of enforcing hard safety constraints, we provide more granular control by attenuating feature values rather than imposing strict boundaries.
+Existing methods aim to learn transferrable reward representations, either implicitly learning encodings \cite{bobu2023sirl} or explicitly learning features \cite{bobu2022inducing}, though both without modeling contextual effects.
+Other recent work uses human input to learn safety constraints as control barrier functions to specify unsafe robot behaviors (e.g., cup tilt angle limit) \cite{yang2024enhancing}.
+Our work is complementary; instead of enforcing hard safety constraints, we provide granular control by attenuating feature values.

 \para{Modeling Context.} Limited prior work explicitly models contextual effects on learned behaviors.
 Related work \cite{ghosal2023contextual} models contextual effects as a binary switch determining which features are task-relevant.
-Rather than switching features on and off, we learn representations that account for the effect of context on saliency in a continuous, gradual way.
-Other work \cite{nishi2020fine, sodhani2021multi} structures multi-task rewards as a function of both features and context.
-These approaches assume explicit access to task context, in the form of metadata \cite{sodhani2021multi} or discrete values \cite{nishi2020fine}.
-In contrast, we don't assume explicit access to the task context; instead, we learn which state elements compose the relevant context.
+Rather than switching features on and off, we learn representations that capture the effect of context on saliency in a continuous, gradual way.
+Other work \cite{nishi2020fine, sodhani2021multi} structures multi-task rewards as a function of both features and context, assuming explicit access to task context either as metadata \cite{sodhani2021multi} or discrete values \cite{nishi2020fine}.
+In contrast, we don't assume access to the context, instead learning which state elements compose the relevant context.